-TD Ameritrade cuts email use by 30% after Slack rollout
+How this broker business cut email use by 30% after Slack rollout

 With the bot, a communications team member can post messages under an executive’s Slack username, with the messages scheduled in advance or in real-time after they’ve been approved.

 While TD Ameritrade executives frequently use Slack themselves, the bot helped to ensure timely and consistent communications.

 “That was critical in getting a lot of our business communications migrated from email to Slack,” said Obermeyer.
 “We have a lot of leaders who we had to send messages on behalf of in the early months who are now very active on their own.
 So we needed that bridge to get them there.”

 Another bot – the “Better Bot” – has been created to answer tech support questions, helping to reduce some of the burden of routine work for service desk workers.
 There are plans to update the bot with natural language understanding capabilities to make interactions simpler for staff.

-The focus on ensuring that all members of staff are supported in an organization-wide move to Slack is the key to success, said Castañón-Martínez.
+The focus on ensuring that all members of staff are supported in an organisation-wide move to Slack is the key to success, said Castañón-Martínez.

 “The experience of TD Ameritrade is not atypical, but it should be noted that it represents a successful deployment that resulted from careful planning and execution,” said Castañón-Martínez.
-“In other words, companies should realize that they can achieve similar results, but this will not happen [simply] by bringing Slack into the workplace.
+“In other words, companies should realise that they can achieve similar results, but this will not happen [simply] by bringing Slack into the workplace.

-“It is notable that their project leader emphasizes that [it’s] more than a new tool; the company is introducing a new way of working, and … some employees will require more support than others to make the transition.”
+“It is notable that their project leader emphasises that [it’s] more than a new tool; the company is introducing a new way of working, and … some employees will require more support than others to make the transition.”

 Team collaboration across departments